c4milo/node-inotify/README.md

   You can specify `false` in `var inotify = new Inotify(false)` to use the non persistent mode.

   * `var wd = inotify.addWatch(arg)`:  Add a watch for files or directories.
 This will then return a watch descriptor.
-The argument is an object as follows var arg = { path: 'path to be monitorized',
+The argument is an object as follows var arg = { path: 'path to be monitored',
                     watch_for: an optional OR'ed set of events to watch for.
                                If they're not specified, it will use Inotify.IN_ALL_EVENTS by default,
                     callback: Callback function that will receive each event.
         }
-You can call this function as many times as you want to monitorize different paths.
+You can call this function as many times as you want to monitor different paths.
 **Inotify monitoring of directories is not recursive**: to monitor subdirectories under a directory, additional watches must be created.